XENONnT/env_starter/README.md

 which should serve as a good template to make further changes.
-If you do this, we recommend copying your customized sbatch script to a new filename, as otherwise it will be overwritten next time you run `start_jupyter. py`.
+If you do this, we recommend copying your customized sbatch script to a new filename, as otherwise it will be overwritten next time you run `start_jupyter.py`.